corcorana/restingIAF/iaf_manu.md

 Between 1-2% of PAF estimates in the SNR < 0.15 conditions deviated from their target frequencies by the equivalent of up to 3 frequency bins (resolution = ~0.24 Hz).
 Given the rareness of these frequency bin shifts in the higher SNR conditions, and the relatively low magnitude of such deviations when they did occur, it seems that the SGF technique exhibited near-optimal performance at SNR ≥ 0.20

-The LM routine returned PAF estimates for every simulated spectrum, however 15 estimates in the SNR = 0.05 condition were excluded on the basis that they constituted suprema at the lower bound of $W_\alpha$.
+The LM routine returned PAF estimates for every simulated spectrum; however, 15 estimates in the SNR = 0.05 condition were excluded on the basis that they constituted suprema at the lower bound of $W_\alpha$.
 Even with these estimates removed, LM detection was associated with much higher degrees of estimate error in the low SNR conditions as compared to the SGF method.
 The LM estimator resulted in a 12-fold increase in average error relative to the SGF technique in the SNR = 0.05 condition.
 Of the 224 estimates that were shifted by more than one frequency bin from their corresponding target frequency, 42 deviated by 1 to 2.5 Hz, while a further 56 deviated by more than 2.5 Hz.